Do you remember eating fresh, homemade butter as a child? This homemade butter is delicious and super easy, too!

-Let it mix.
-It will turn into a whipped cream (that you could literally add confectioner’s sugar to and use for pie!) and soon it will start to separate: butter and buttermilk.
+3. Let it mix.
+It will turn into a whipped cream and soon it will start to separate: butter and buttermilk.

-Let the mixer do its thing (while you’re cooking something else, cleaning up the kitchen etc, this could take ten or fifteen minutes ish) until you hear more of a splashing than a mixing noise.
-You’ll know it when you hear it.
-Turn down the speed and watch until you have as much of the butter (omg that’s LEGIT BUTTER you guys!!!) as possible inside the whisk.
+Let the mixer mix until you hear more of a splashing than a mixing noise – you’ll know it when you hear it.
+Turn down the speed and watch until you have as much of the butter as possible inside the whisk.
 This just makes the next process that much easier.

 When you’ve got the majority of the butter inside the whisk, turn off your mixer and prepare an ice bath.

 Easy peasy, right?
-If you try this today, keep your buttermilk because we’ve got a recipe for Orange Cranberry Scones that I’ll be sharing with you tomorrow!
+If you try making your own homemade butter, keep your buttermilk because you can use it in my Orange Cranberry Scones recipe!
 Woot woot!